 The Bwiti know that, from day one, the creator gave us everything we need.
 This truth exists deep inside of us.
 We do not have to ‘pay’ to be alive.
 We simply are.

 The value of one’s life is held in the Bwiti’s highest regard.
 They treat themselves with care, and possess honor, courage and commitment for their life.
 They deeply understand that we enter this world alone and we will leave alone, so nothing outside of themselves drives their internal happiness.
+Conversely they are highly communal people and believe during the process of life you are never alone.

 They teach that life has always, and will always, begin inside of us.
 Nothing outside of ourselves will make us happy long-term.
 We must harness and nurture our truth to be happy within and to bring peace to the mind.

 By living in the moment—not holding on to past or projecting into the future—the Bwiti move through life.
 They live presently, accepting what is, always engaging all of their senses to help guide them.
 Fear does not exist in their tradition.
 To them, fear is only the mind creating something that is not real.
 It is only a thought that limits human potential.
+They believe that depression is an attachment to the past while anxiety in a projection into the future.

 Bwiti are hunters of truth, and when the mind is making things up, they recognize it as the illusion world.
 They choose not to identify with the mind, not to become prisoners to their own minds.
 They train their minds to be used as a tool.

 As in the majority of African cultures, music is a chosen means of connection between the different realms.
 The physical and spiritual energy music provides gives humans necessary force for transcendence.
 Bwiti music is intended to create an atmosphere that makes it possible for the seeker to enter in direct communication with ancestors and spirits.
 The Mougongo—an instrument created from the bow and arrow—drums, and their version of the harp are the foundation of the rhythm.
 With the addition of powerful words, the sound healing for the Bwiti music is expressed.
+The music is the “driver” of the medicine experience.
+The seemingly chaotic tempo has a technology to aid in the dislodging of thoughts and a cleaning of the mind.
+It also assists in keeping the heart rate at proper pace.